zserge/zserge.github.io/src/blog/tcl-interpreter.md

 ## Environments

 Tcl interpreter uses a stack of environments where variables are stored.
-Environment is handled by 3 functions and it can be customized if need (e.g. to use hash maps to speed up variable lookup):
+Environment is handled by 3 functions and it can be customized if needed (e.g. use hash maps to speed up variable lookup):

 ```